The Ultimate Gitleaks Guide

 1. The developer tries to commit the code.

-2. The Gitleaks pre-commit hook scans the staged files and detects the AWS key.
+2. The pre-commit hook runs git diff --cached | gitleaks stdin and detects the AWS key.

 3. The commit is blocked with a clear error message.